rafahpe/custom-amp/README.md

 The instructions in this repo help you build a customized installation ISO for Airwave that includes the packages that you need.

+## DISCLAIMER

+THIS IS A PERSONAL HOW-TO.
+THIS PAGE IS NOT AFFILIATED IN ANY MANNER TO HPE OR ARUBA.
+THIS IS NOT A SUPPORTED GUIDE, NOR DEPLOYING AIRWAVE IN UNSUPPORTED HARDWARE IS ENCOURAGED BY ANY MEANS, BE ME OR HPE ARUBA.
+AND OF COURSE, SUCH AN INSTALLATION WOULD NOT BE SUPPORTED BY THE VENDOR.
+REDISTRIBUTION OF A MODIFIED AIRWAVE IMAGE IS OF COURSE NOT ALLOWED, AS STATED BY THE AIRWAVE LICENSE.

 ## Step 1 - Install Airwave

 To package a customized ISO, you will first need a development environment to work in.
 The best option is to install Airwave in a virtual machine, and use that installation as your baseline.